President of Myanmar

-Leadership roles
+History

-The president is the head of state and head of government.
-The position of President was created in 1948, with the adoption of the Burmese Declaration of Independence from the United Kingdom.
-Since then, ten people have officially held the office.
+The president was only the head of state under previous constitutions but under current constitution, it is both the head of state and head of government.
+The position of president as a head of state was created in 1948, with the adoption of the Burmese Declaration of Independence from the United Kingdom.
+Since then, eleven people have officially held the office.
 The office of the president was abolished twice when direct military rule was imposed by the coups of 1962 and 1988.

-In the parliamentary system practised in 1948-1962, the Union President was the ceremonial head of state while prime minister is the actual head of government.
-The 1962 Coup abolished both offices of the Union President and Prime Minister, and the junta leader assumed the powers of both head of state and head of government as the Chairman of Revolutionary Council and Revolutionary Government.
+In the parliamentary system practised in 1948–1962, the "President" was the ceremonial head of state while prime minister is the actual head of government.
+The first president of 1948–1952 period was titled "Provisional President" because he had been elected by the Constituent Assembly of Burma, not by the Union Parliament.
+The first "President" elected by the Union Parliament took office in 1952.

+The 1962 coup d'etat abolished both offices of the President and the Prime Minister, and the junta leader assumed the powers of both head of state and head of government as the "Chairman" of "Revolutionary Council" and "Revolutionary Government".

-The 1974 Constitution reintroduced the office with the title President of the Republic, to be held by the Chairman of the Council of State.
-Both of these positions were abolished again by the 1988 Coup where State Law and Order Restoration Council replaced them.
+The 1974 Constitution reintroduced the office with the title "President of the Republic", to be ex officio held by the "Chairman of the Council of State".
+In fact, the chairmanship of the Council of State is the main title of the head of state which was used in promulgation of legislations and orders while the presidency is more like a ceremonial title to represent the country.

+Both of these positions were abolished again by the 1988 coup d'etat in which the State Law and Order Restoration Council replaced them.
+The SLORC was abolished and the junta was reconstituted as the State Peace and Development Council in 1997.
+During the 1988–2011 period, no president was appointed and the chairman of the junta assumed the position of head of state.

-The 2008 Constitution introduced the presidential system, in which the president is both the head of state and the head of government.
-This presidential system was adopted upon the inauguration of former-general U Thein Sein as the first president under 2008 Constitution in 2011.
+The 2008 Constitution introduced the presidential system, in which the "President" is both the head of state and the head of government.
+This presidential system was adopted upon the inauguration of former prime minister retired general U Thein Sein as the first president under 2008 Constitution in 2011.

+In 2021 coup d'état, the then vice-president assumed the title "Pro Tem (President)", called the National Defence and Security Council and proclaimed a nation-wide state of emergency, transferring the powers of executive, legislative and judiciary to the Commander-in-Chief of Defence Services.
+In 2024, citing health reason, the "Pro Tem President" transferred his powers related to the National Defence and Security to the Commander-in-Chief of Defence Services who used the title "Pro Tem President (On Duty)" from then onward until early 2026 when he started to use the title Acting President instead.
+After he was elected as the president, he used both the titles "President-elect" and "Acting President" until he was officially sworn in as the "President".